In this post we’ll be performing a walk-through of the installation of lnd,

 lncli debuglevel --level=UTXN=debug

-At this point, you should have a fully synced btcd
+At this point, you should have a fully synced btcd running in testnet mode

-node connected to it.
+along with an active lnd node connected to it.
 Now it’s time to experiment

 with payment channels on the Lightning Network!